gokulpr-47/Wack-A-Mole/README.md

 # Wack-A-Mole
-A popular arcade game done with the help of js
+A popular arcade game built using js